8 Tips for Visiting Adventure Park Geelong

-8. Where to go with under younger kid
+8. Where to go with under younger kids

-At Adventure Park there is lots to do with under 5s and younger kids!
+At Adventure Park there are lots of things to do with under 5s and younger kids!

-In the dry play area, there are two 18 hole mini golf courses, the mini race cars on Little Buggy Speedway, Red Baron plane rides, paddle boats, Crazy Coaster, carousel, and the ferris wheel.
+In the dry play area, there are two 18 hole mini golf courses, the mini race cars on Little Buggy Speedway, Red Baron plane rides, Crazy Coaster, carousel, and the Ferris wheel.